-AWAB‘s Board is made up of a diverse cross section of our community.
+AWAB‘s Board is made up of volunteers from a diverse cross section of our community.
 We seek to include the voices of our various sexualities and gender identities as well as our ethnic and racial, economic and educational diversities.
 We also strive to balance lay and ordained as well as geographic representation.
 This challenge to practice inclusion at all levels invites us to live God’s Magnificent Welcome in all that we do.

 Chair of the Board of Directors

-Ann Louise Haak
+Rev. Ann Louise Haak

 You could say that Ann-Louise is a self-contained ecumenical gathering - baptized by Methodists, confirmed by Swedish Lutherans, formed in faith by Presbyterians, seminary trained by the UCC, and an ordained American Baptist minister.
 Most recently, she served the congregation of Lake Street Church in Evanston as their Associate Minister for eight years.
 She holds degrees from Grinnell College in Iowa and Chicago Theological Seminary.

 Ann-Louise is passionate about far too many things - biking, gardening, baking, reading, unlearning her own racism, creating a more just world, and building a truly inclusive church, no matter how challenging that is.
 Thankfully, her partner, Dr. Shelby Hatch, and her eighteen-year-old son, Marcus, keep her grounded and focused.